derickayala25/ticket-lifecycle/README.md

 </p>

 <b>Signing in as Administrator</b></br>
 The administrator will sign it to osTicket using this link http://localhost/osTicket/scp/login.php.
-Karen's request will appear in the queue.
+Karen's request will, by default, be</br>
+directed to the <b>Support</b> department, which the administrator is a part of.

 <p>
 <img src="https://github.com/user-attachments/assets/0f120974-1e52-4921-b8ad-fe2bf5e2eb28" height="80%" width="80%" alt="Admin Open Tickets"/>